trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/_index.md

 # Constant time analysis tooling

 {{< math >}}
 Timing attacks are side channels that exploit variations in execution time to extract secret information.

 Unlike cryptanalysis, which seeks to find weaknesses and break the theoretical security guarantees of a cryptographic protocol, timing attacks leverage implementation flaws in specific protocols.
-While specific cryptographic constructions, such as asymmetric cryptography, may be more vulnerable to timing attacks, this attack vector can potentially affect any cryptographic implementation.
+While specific cryptographic constructions, such as asymmetric cryptography, may be more vulnerable to timing attacks, this vector can affect any cryptographic implementation.

 To mitigate timing attacks, it is best practice to ensure implementations are constant-time, meaning the execution time of cryptographic functions should remain constant regardless of the input.
 In practice, one should ensure that **the code path and any memory accesses are independent of secret data**.
 Not all timing differences are exploitable, but removing any differences ensures the security of the implementation.
-To ensure that an implementation is constant time, cryptography practitioners have developed various tools to detect non-constant time code.
+To ensure that an implementation is constant-time, cryptography practitioners have developed various tools to detect non-constant-time code.

 This entry is divided into two sections.
 The first provides [background](#background) information on timing attacks and a concrete [example](#example-modular-exponentiation-timing-attacks).